tamaralsh/Staff-Management-System-GROUP-48/README.md

 2. Search for and delete and employee via their ID, name, age or role.
 3. Fire an employee.
 4. Edit the details of an existing employee
-5. Search for all the employees with a salary higher than or lower than a user input.
+5. Search for all the employees with a salary higher than or lower than a user input. (only employees with full access can do this)
 6. Allow adding user-defined attributes, the value of a new attribute of the existing employee should be empty or undefined.

 ### Additional Features